pierre-rouleau/pel/doc/pel-manual.rst

   aspects of Emacs like windows and frame, scrolling control,  buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...

-These files can be used independently as (*mostly*) independent Emacs Lisp *libraries* if you prefer to use the features without the PEL key bindings.
+  - Note that these files can be used as *mostly* independent Emacs Lisp *libraries* if you prefer to use a specific PEL features without PEL's key bindings.

 - Several `PDF Document Tables`_ that describe the key bindings for specific topics.